What food can I take to France in my motorhome?

 You can bring processed foods, chocolates, and other confectionery with you, provided they do not contain meat or dairy ingredients.

-The good news is that plenty of excellent food can be found throughout the country.
-Indeed, it’s one of the top reasons why people with motorhomes like to visit.
+The good news is that there is an abundance of excellent food available throughout the country.
+Indeed, it’s one of the top reasons why people with motorhomes enjoy visiting.

 Can you take food to France for young children?

 Exceptions to the above include powdered milk and other food designed exclusively for children.
-However, such products have a 2kg weight limit, and other rules state they must not require refrigeration before opening.
+However, such products have a 2kg weight limit; other rules state they must not require refrigeration before opening.

 Can you take alcohol to France?